Lifespan: 15xx to 15xx

 Title: Chief of the Right Division of Outer Palace Guards

-Hatakeyama Ariuji served as a bushō during the Sengoku period.
+Hatakeyama Ariuji served as a bushō and shugo daimyō during the Sengoku period.
 Ariuji was the military governor of Kawachi Province.
-His common name was Shōjirō and he held the title of Chief of the Right Division of Outer Palace Guards (Deputy Governor of Kazusa).
-Ariuji was the sixth head of the Hatakeyama-Sōshū family.
-He was either the son or younger brother of Hatakeyama Yoshitaka.
+His common name was Shōjirō and he held the title of Chief of the Right Division of Outer Palace Guards.
+Ariuji was the sixth head of the Hatakeyama-Sōshū family (founded by Hatakeyama Yoshinari).
+He was either the son or younger brother of Hatakeyama Yoshitaka, but, based on the birth year of his son, Hatakeyama Naomasa, it is likely that Ariuji was the younger brother of Yoshitaka.

-The Hatakeyama-Bishū family (Masanaga branch) continued cooperation with Hatakeyama Yakurō, the head of the family, but, in 1541, after Nagamasa rebelled against Hosokawa Harumoto, Ariuji did not agree and remained in Iimori Castle.
-In 1542, Nagamasa was killed in action against the bakufu army at the Battle of Taiheiji.
-Owing to his complicity, Ariuji was also attacked at Iimori Castle by the bakufu army.
-Negotiations with the bakufu proceeded but ultimately failed and, in the first month of 1543, Iimori Castle fell.
+In 1542, Nagamasa was killed in action against the bakufu army at the Battle of Taihei Temple.
+Owing to his complicity, Ariuji was also attacked at Iimoriyama Castle by the bakufu army, leading to negotiations with the bakufu that ultimately failed.
+In the first month of 1543, Iimoriyama Castle fell.